dwctsai/spotify-top-100-songs-from-any-date/README.md

 http://spotify.com/signup/

-### 2. Create a new Spotify App in the Spotify Dashboard
+### 2. Create a new Spotify App in the Spotify Developer Dashboard
 Once you've signed up and signed in to Spotify, go to the developer dashboard at:

 https://developer.spotify.com/dashboard/